Smart Groups and Segments

 Step 3: Use the + Add a group button from inside the Segment to create a group and then name the group

-In the example below you can see I create a Segment named Job with the Group named Sales Reps in it.
+In the example below you can see I created a Segment named Location with the Group named New York in it.

-Step 4: Set the Filter.
-First, choose the Custom field, and then finally select the criteria that the group will be defined by.
+Step 4: Use the Filter to set the group's rules.
+First, choose the User Profile field, and then finally select the criteria that the group will be defined by.
 This is done by choosing the option which filters the group.

-In the example below you can see that we set the Filter to be Position is Sales.
-Notice how the list of participants includes only those whose Position is set as Sales in their User Profile.
+In the example below you can see that we set the Filter to be Branch is New York.
+Notice how the list of participants includes only those whose Branch is set as New York in their User Profile.

-Below you can see the complete process we went through, as we created the Sales Smart Group that was described above.
+Below you can see the complete process we went through, as we created the New York smart group that was described above.

-• Example 1: Position (Custom Field) is HR (Filter).
+• Example 1: Position (User Profile Field) is Intern (Filter).
 This will create a smart group with all the users whose position is HR

-• Example 2: Branch (Custom Field) is Midtown (Filter).
-This will create a smart group with all the users whose Branch is set to Midtown.
+• Example 2: The Department (User Profile Field) Trauma (Filter).
+This will create a smart group with all the users whose Department is set to Trauma

 Creating Smart Groups with Multiple Filters